Han | Nutrition and Health

 (Note - coconut milk should be eaten in low quantity or even avoided from some people following low FODMAP)

-First chop the chillies, keep the seeds if you want an extra kick :-) Use 1 or 2 depending how hot you like it.
-If you are using lemongrass stick, cut one up into small rings, keep one whole.
+First chop the chillies, keep the seeds if you want an extra kick ;-) Use 1 or 2 depending how hot you like it.
+Finely chop the coriander.

-NOTE: Asafoetida is a replacement for garlic flavour
+NOTE: Asafoetida is a replacement for garlic/onion flavour, you can also use garlic oil instead

 If you don't have kefir lime leaves, add 1/2 lime juiced and some lime peel to the sauce.

 TIP: If it's too dry add a squeeze of lime to the paste.
 Personally I prefer grinding dry ingredients.
-I keep tubes of lemongrass.coriander and ginger in the cupboard to make it easier.
+I keep tubes of lemongrass and ginger in the cupboard to make it easier.

 INGREDIENTS